ckeditor/ckeditor5/docs/getting-started/quick-start.md

 If you do not want to build your project using npm and cannot rely on the CDN delivery, you can download ready-to-run files with CKEditor&nbsp;5 and all its plugins.

 1. <a href="https://cdn.ckeditor.com/ckeditor5/{@var ckeditor5-version}/zip/ckeditor5-{@var ckeditor5-version}.zip">Download the ZIP archive with the latest CKEditor&nbsp;5 distribution.</a>
-2. Include the editor version in the directory name to ensure proper cache invalidation whenever you install a new version of CKEditor&nbsp;5.
+2. Extract the ZIP archive into a dedicated directory inside your project.
+Include the editor version in the directory name to ensure proper cache invalidation whenever you install a new version of CKEditor&nbsp;5.

 Files included in the ZIP archive: